Fort Stark: World War I

 After the American entry into World War I the two 6-inch (152 mm) guns of Battery Kirk were dismounted for use on the Western Front on field carriages.
 These guns were sent to France and returned to the United States after the war, but were not returned to Fort Stark.
 A history of the Coast Artillery in World War I states that none of the regiments in France equipped with 6-inch guns completed training in time to see action before the Armistice.
+In 1918 Battery Kirk was converted into the Post Telephone Switchboard room.
+The Mine Command station, built in 1909, was converted into the "H" Station in 1921 when the mine complex was moved to Fort Constitution.

 World War II

 In 1940-1944, the Harbor Defenses of Portsmouth were garrisoned by the 22nd Coast Artillery Regiment.
-In 1942 a new combined Army-Navy Harbor Entrance Control Post (HECP) and Harbor Defense Command Post (HDCP) was built atop the inactive Battery Kirk and disguised as a seaside mansion of the period; the design of this facility was unique to Fort Stark.
-It included an SCR-682 radar.
+In 1941 the former lifesaving station was occupied by the Navy and would become the Navy HECP.
+The "H" Station was occupied by the Army, who used it as a temporary HECP until 1944, when a new reinforced concrete structure was built on top of Battery Kirk that would house both the Army and Navy operations until 1948.

 Although most of the heavy guns in the Portsmouth area were superseded by the new 16-inch (406 mm) gun battery at Fort Dearborn, Battery Hunter's 12-inch guns remained in service until February 1945, several months after the guns at Fort Dearborn entered service.
 The original Batteries Hays and Lytle were deactivated in 1942.
 Battery Hays' two 3-inch guns were sent to Battery Hackleman at Fort Constitution, while a new Battery Lytle was built just south of Battery Hunter, consisting of two concrete pads atop the 1870s earthworks.
-A 90 mm gun battery, called Anti-Motor Torpedo Boat Battery 953 (AMTB 953), was proposed for Fort Stark but not built.
+A 90 mm gun battery, called Anti-Motor Torpedo Boat Battery 953 (AMTB 953), was authorized for Fort Stark but not built.

 Postwar

 With all the guns scrapped, the fort was deactivated in 1948 and turned over to the Navy in 1950.
 The Navy used the fort for harbor defense purposes until 1953, when it became a reserve training center for a Mobile Inshore Undersea Warfare Unit until 1980.
 In 1963, two Navy 3-inch (76 mm) guns were placed on the "new" Battery Lytle's gun blocks as a memorial to USS Thresher (SSN-593), lost while operating from Portsmouth Naval Shipyard.
 Years later, one gun was returned to the shipyard, while the other gun was left derelict after a 1978 storm dislodged its mounting block.
 The fort is now a state park, with a small museum in the Visitors' Center that includes the remaining 3-inch gun.
-The fort is distinguished by a high degree of accessibility, good preservation, and the unique harbor entrance control post.
+Visitors are welcome to view the gun batteries and HECP and enjoy the views of the Atlantic Ocean.